 Hutong Dumpling Bar

 HuTong is synonymous with xiao long bao, Melbourne's favourite pork-and-soup-filled parcels of dumpling goodness.
 The restaurants are usually full up, so if there's any silver lining in this world of delivery and pick up only, it's that you'll never miss out.

 After dunking an XLB in a mixture of black vinegar and ginger, bite a hole in the tender wrapper, suck out the meaty broth, then shove the whole delicious lot in your mouth and quickly reach for another before your dining companions snaffle them all.
 And don't miss the wontons in chilli oil, which are just as addictive as the dumplings.

 SOUTH YARRA & CBD

-Tomoya Kawasaki, the owner of local favourite Neko Neko (who would have thought) opened up the doors to gyoza house Chotto Motto earlier in 2019, and it’s quickly become a staple for the discerning dumpling enthusiasts of Melbourne.
+Tomoya Kawasaki, the owner of local favourite Neko Neko (who would have thought) opened up the doors to gyoza house Chotto Motto earlier in 2019, and it’s quickly become a staple for some of the best dumplings in Melbourne.